mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 And that's it!
 If this still seems confusing, you need to run this example by yourself, perhaps even a few times.

-Help yourself by adding those succesive `next` and `console.log` calls step by step just like I did.
+Help yourself by adding those successive `next` and `console.log` calls step by step just like I did.
 Also try to always control in which line of the generator you currently are.

 Don't just read the article - run this example by yourself, as many times as necessary, to make sure that you actually understand what is happening!

-## Fighting nulls and undefineds with generators
+## Fighting null and undefined with generators

 This behavior of generators that we've just described is not complicated, but it is certainly surprising and might be difficult to grasp at the very beginning.

-So in this section, instead of introducting more concepts, we will pause a bit and use only what we've learned so far, while discovering a cool use-case for generators.
+So in this section, instead of introducing more concepts, we will pause a bit and use only what we've learned so far, while discovering a cool use-case for generators.

 Let's say that we have a function like this: